Wheeler1711/submm_python_routines/README.md

 `export PYTHONPATH="${PYTHONPATH}:/Users/jordan/submm_python_routines`

-where you replace `/Users/jordan/submm_python_routines` with the local installation path.
+Where you replace `/Users/jordan/submm_python_routines` with the local installation path.

 ## Examples
 ### Resonance fitting
 Maybe the most useful part of this code is the fitting of non-linear resonators.
 Care has been taken to make sure that resonance fitting is very fast so you can fit many resonators in real-time.
-You can try it out by doing the following
+You can try it out by doing the following.

 ```
 cd submm_python_routines